Asthma Medications (cont.)

 - Short-acting bronchodilators provide quick relief and can be used in conjunction for exercise-induced symptoms.
 Albuterol (Proventil, Ventolin, ProAir, Maxair, Xopenex) is a short-acting bronchodilator.

-- Long-acting bronchodilators can be added to inhaled corticosteroids as additive therapy.
+- Long-acting bronchodilators can be added to inhaled corticosteroids.
 These should never be used alone for the treatment of asthma.
 Salmeterol and formoterol are in this class.

 - Leukotriene modifiers can also serve as anti-inflammatory agents.
 These medications include montelukast (Singulair), zafirlukast (Accolate), and zileuton (Zyflo).